saasquatch/json-schema-inferrer/README.md

 ## License

-Unless explicitly stated otherwise all files in this repository are licensed under the Apache License Version 2.0.
+Unless explicitly stated otherwise all files in this repository are licensed under the Apache License 2.0.

 License boilerplate: